-The YMCA has evaluated subsequent events through June 25, 2024.
+The YMCA has evaluated subsequent events through June 9, 2025.
 This date is the date the financial statements were available to be issued.
-No material events subsequent to December 31, 2023 were noted.
+Except as disclosed in Note 8 and 17, no material events subsequent to December 31, 2024 were noted.